Real-to-Sim for Highly Cluttered Environments via Physics-Consistent Inter-Object Reasoning: METHODOLOGY

 \subsubsection{Hierarchical Physics Constraint}

-The geometrically consistent scene obtained from the geometry-aware stage is generally not dynamically feasible due to simplified physical assumptions and inaccurate physical parameters.
-However, it provides a good initialization for a differentiable rigid-body simulator by removing interpenetrating contacts.
+Although the scene refined by the geometry-aware constraints is generally not dynamically feasible due to simplified physical assumptions and unknown physical parameters, it resolves interpenetrating contacts and provides a suitable initialization for subsequent differentiable rigid-body simulation.

 Due to the strong nonlinearity of rigid-body contact dynamics, joint optimization over all objects induces highly coupled dynamics, often leading to unstable gradients and poor convergence.
 To keep the problem computationally tractable, we optimize objects hierarchically, following the supporting tree $pt$ from the root node (e.g., the table) outward to leaf objects, as shown in Fig. \ref{fig:method}(c).
 This hierarchical formulation constitutes a sequential approximation, where parent objects are treated as locally fixed during child optimization.
 An object $j$ in the hierarchy is locally refined by solving the following optimization problem: